 Water pollution is one of the biggest threats to the environment today.
-There are several sources of water pollution ranging from sewage and fertilizers to soil erosion.
-The impact of water pollution on wildlife and their natural habitat can be immense.
-While it may seem like preventing water pollution can be an overwhelming subject to tackle, there are also a number of things that the average person can do to help stop water pollution.
+The best solution for water pollution is prevention.
+While preventing water pollution may seem to be an overwhelming subject to tackle, there are a number of things that the average person can do.

 Dispose of Toxic Chemicals Properly

 The average person would likely be shocked to learn just how many toxic chemicals they use around their home on a daily basis, which Cleveland Clinic says causes many health problems.
 Chemicals such as ammonia, bleach, paint and many other cleaning products belong to a series of compounds known as "Volatile Organic Compounds" (VOCs), according to the Minnesota Department of Health.
 These chemicals are bad enough around the house, but they can also wreak havoc on waterways when they are not disposed of properly.

 Toxic chemicals should not be tossed into general garbage.